adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Data Engineer & Auditor of the Corporate Business Audit Department
+    Served as a Data Engineer & Auditor for the Corporate Business Audit Department
   </li>
   <li>
-    Data engineering (SQL), was responsible for collecting data from various sources for auditing
+    Served as a Data Engineer & Auditor for the Corporate Business Audit Department
   </li>
   <li>
-    Department business process automation (Python), developed script for automating the process of searching for theft in certain cases according to .pdf scans of loan agreements
+    Automated department business processes (Python), creating a script to search for theft in certain cases based on .pdf scans of loan agreements
   </li>
 </ul>